 Gasum performs first LNG bunkering to Heerema’s Sleipnir

-The Nordic energy company Gasum says it reached another milestone by completing a liquefied natural gas (LNG) bunkering for Heerema’s Sleipnir, the largest semi-submersible crane vessel in the world.
+The Nordic energy company Gasum reached another milestone by completing a liquefied natural gas (LNG) bunkering for Heerema’s Sleipnir, the largest semi-submersible crane vessel in the world.
 The bunkering took place in May in Åmøyfjorden, Norway.
-Gasum’s extensive fleet of supply vessels offers flexibility to customers by providing bunkering operations for vessels of all sizes.
+Gasum’s extensive fleet of supply vessels offers flexibility to customers by providing bunkering operations for vessels of all sizes, the company said in its release.

 Heerema is the latest maritime company to reduce their climate impact by using low-emission LNG provided by Gasum.
 Gasum performed an LNG bunkering at the beginning of May for Heerema’s unique crane vessel Sleipnir, which has a lifting capacity of 20,000 tonnes.
 Sleipnir will operate on the Norwegian Continental Shelf during the following months.